A Unique Opportunity

 - Proactive, passionate and hard working.

-The application period is now closed.
+The application period is now open.
 For more information, please contact Marcy Dodson, Public Events and Youth Programs Coordinator at MDodson@childrensmuseum.org or call 317-334-3802.

 REX: Real voices.
 EXtraordinary ideas.